|Position:||Co-Director of the Center for Material Culture Studies & Professor and Sewell Biggs Chair in American Art History|

 |Office:||318 Old College, Newark, DE 19716|

 Professor Wendy Bellion (Ph.D.
 Northwestern University) teaches American art history and material culture studies.
 Professor Bellion’s scholarship takes an interdisciplinary approach to American visual and material culture, focusing on the late colonial and early national United States and exploring American art within the cultural geographies of the British Atlantic world and early modern Americas.
 Her book Citizen Spectator: Art, Illusion, and Visual Perception in Early National America (2011), which was awarded the 2014 Charles C. Eldredge Prize for Outstanding Scholarship by the Smithsonian American Art Museum, examines the exhibition of illusionistic paintings and optical devices within post-revolutionary cultures of sensory discernment and undeceiving.
-She is also co-editor (with Professor Mónica Domínguez Torres) of Objects in Motion: Art and Material Culture across Colonial North America (2011), a special issue of the journal Winterthur Portfolio.
-Her new book project – The Great Fall: Iconoclasm in New York City since the American Revolution – explores the long life of material violence in American history, focusing on public sculptures and their destruction.
+She is also co-editor (with Prof. Mónica Domínguez Torres) of Objects in Motion: Art and Material Culture across Colonial North America (2011), a special issue of the journal Winterthur Portfolio.
+A forthcoming book, Iconoclasm in New York: Revolution to Reenactment (fall 2019), explores a history of material violence in Revolutionary New York, tracing acts of political iconoclasm and the return of destroyed things in visual representations and civic performances.
 Her publications include essays on trompe l’oeil representation, sculpture, drawing instruments, theatrical illusion, and art-historical methodologies.

-At the University of Delaware, Professor Bellion advises graduate students in American art history and serves on the Executive Committee of the Winterthur Program in American Material Culture.
-Her undergraduate courses include surveys of American art history and seminars that explore topics ranging from the artistic and scientific cultures of early Philadelphia to Surrealism in the United States.
-Her graduate seminars include courses on methodology and historiography, the circle of Charles Willson Peale, visual culture and the late Enlightenment British world, and American sculpture.
-She has also co-taught seminars exploring the transcultural arts of the colonial Americas; English design history, and the painting and literature of the American Revolution.
+Professor Bellion advises graduate students in American art history and serves on the Executive Committee of the Winterthur Program in American Material Culture.
+Her undergraduate courses include surveys of American art history and seminars on topics including fakes and forgeries, illusionism, and the Peale family in Philadelphia.
+Her graduate seminars include courses on methods and historiography, iconoclasm, sculpture, and the transcultural arts of the colonial Americas.